vmyazin/vasilymt/content/articles/travel-and-work-out.md

 There you have it, a bunch of ideas on what you can do to get your body moving.
 You can come up with your own routine by picking 3-5 exercises from this list for each session.
 Repeat them for 3 or 4 rounds.

-If you have anything to add or spotted a type, ;et me know by email or on social media.
+If you have anything to add or spotted a type, let me know by email or on social media.
 Your thoughts are always appreciated!